raden93/veganlife/README.md

 #### Features

 - [x] Rabbit's Foot
-	- [x] Create Faux Rabbit's Food Item
+	- [x] Create Faux Rabbit's Foot Item
-	- [x] Create Recipe for Faux Rabbit's Food Item
+	- [x] Create Recipe for Faux Rabbit's Foot Item
-	- [x] Faux Rabbit's Food Item can be used instead of Rabbit's Foot
+	- [x] Faux Rabbit's Foot Item can be used instead of Rabbit's Foot

+- [x] Shulker Shell
+    - [x] Create Flying Endblock
+    - [x] Flying Endblock can be craft with 4 Endblocks, 4 Chorus Flowers and a Soap Solution
+    - [x] Flying Endblock fly when they was add to the world
+    - [x] Flying Endblocks drops Shulker Shells with a little chance, dependents how long it flying

 ### 1.2.0